-Within a 1-mile radius of the Project site, there is an Archeological Buffer area within the Town.
-A Buffer area represents a specified distance around archaeological sites that SHPO has inventoried.
-However, the Project site does not contain, nor or is it substantially contiguous to, a building, archaeological site, or district which is listed on the National or State Register of Historic Places, or that has been determined by the Commissioner of the NYS Office of Parks, Recreation and Historic Preservation to be eligible for listing on the State Register of Historic Places.
+The Project site does not contain, nor or is it substantially contiguous to, a building, archaeological site, or district which is listed on the National or State Register of Historic Places, or that has been determined by the Commissioner of the NYS Office of Parks, Recreation and Historic Preservation to be eligible for listing on the State Register of Historic Places.
 There are no archaeological or historic site(s) or resources identified within a 1- mile radius of the Project site, according to the New York State Cultural Resource Inventory Mapper (CRIS).
-Per a January 5, 2024, letter from the New York State Parks, Recreation, and Historic Preservation, the Project will have no impact to properties, including archaeological and/or historic resources, listed in or eligible for the New York State and National Registers of Historic Places.
+The site is not part of, nor is it substantially contiguous to, a registered National Natural Landmark, nor is it in a 1-mile radius of one.

 Within a 1-mile radius of the Project site, the natural landscape is made up of gently sloped land, containing both forested areas as well as areas which have been cleared for farming.
 A variety of crops are grown within agricultural areas.
 The character of the area is generally low density residential and rural.
 The architectural scale of the area primarily consists of single-family homes, a variety of agricultural businesses and farms, and small residential scale businesses.
-To the south of the site, on the opposite side of the right-of-way, is an actively leased agricultural parcel.
-This Project will not be visible from the active agricultural parcel.